nucleom42/rubee/readme.md

 ```

 ## Views
-View in ruBee is just a plain html/erb file that can be rendered from the controller.
+View in ru.Bee is just a plain html/erb file that can be rendered from the controller.

 ## Object hooks

-In ruBee by extending Hookable module any Ruby object can be charged with hooks (logic),
+In ru.Bee by extending Hookable module any Ruby object can be charged with hooks (logic),
 that can be executed before, after and around a specific method execution.

 Here below a controller example.
 However it can be used in any Ruby object, like Model etc.